 Capsulitis presents in the patient as pain in the shoulder joint.
 Inflammation is usually due to retraction and stiffening of the capsule.
 The pain increases gradually over time and can limit the range of motion.

 The condition is often likened to a feeling of a “frozen shoulder”; hence its name adhesive capsulitis.
 The cause is unfortunately not established to date.
 However, the pathology can be caused by a general illness or mistreatment of the shoulder.
-An advanced stage of the disease feeds a disturbing disability in the patient.
+An advanced stage of capsulitis feeds a disturbing disability in the patient.

 During the first pains, the inflammation becomes more and more visible.
 The synovial layer during this time takes on a reddish color.
 The pain sets in continuously and gradually.
 As the disease progresses, the capsule becomes enraged but whitish.
 The color is due mainly to a gradual loss of the biceps sheath.
 Thus, the movements of the shoulder are strongly limited.
 Despite the symptoms, capsulitis is not part of the list of serious diseases.

 The main symptoms of the appearance of capsulitis

 A person with capsulitis disease often has symptoms:

 - A limited movement of the shoulder since at the slightest movement, the pain enlarges;

 - Difficulty sleeping, because the back and the affected part remain impossible to lean on the bed.

 Medicine has not yet got its hands on the main cause of capsulitis.
 However, certain parameters and medical delays of the patient can explain the joint pain.
 For example, tendonitis and fractures.
 Moreover, prolonged immobilization of the shoulder due to hospitalization, for example, reduces mobility abilities.